HeroicKatora/oxide-auth/Migration.md

 dependencies that reduced the overall available design space.
 Sacrificing functionality for a small performance boost is not an acceptable tradeoff.

-[WIP]
 Documentation changes all around with an improved structure:
 * `code_grant` contains core algorithms.
-* `code_grant::endpoint` contains the generic `Endpoint`, `WebRequest`, `WebResponse` and `xFlow` traits to generalize frontend implementations.
+* `code_grant::endpoint` contains the generic `Endpoint`, `WebRequest`, `WebResponse` and `xFlow` traits and structs to generalize frontend implementations.
 Also note the wording now refers to these features as 'Endpoint' related while 'frontend' is used for http-library specific components.
 When other OAuth methods are supported, this may instead move to its own top-level module.
 * `frontends::simple` contains reusable abstractions for endpoints.
 That is, an an owning request and response struct.
 Similar abstractions previously existed for test purposes only.
-* [WIP] Extensions are now implemented in such a way as to be used standalone.
-  While the `simple` frontend offers some trait based `System` to make use of multiple independent extensions at the same time, this is no longer required for other frontends.

 [WIP]
 The following names have changed for consistency: